 Hydrogen’s Role in the Energy Transition will empower you to:

-InnoEnergy is one of the Knowledge and Innovation Communities (KICs) of the European Institute of Innovation and Technology (EIT), a body of the European Union.
-We are the gateway to all the sustainable energy resources your organisation needs to stay on top.
+EIT InnoEnergy is one of the Knowledge and Innovation Communities (KICs) of the European Institute of Innovation and Technology (EIT), a body of the European Union.
 Our partners and community members are leading authorities in the sustainable energy industry.
-We don’t just talk, we do.
-We convene the knowledge and experience of researchers, entrepreneurs, businesses, thought-leaders, innovation projects, and more than 250 start-ups in a single education service to make sustainability a reality.
-Our professional learning provides unparalleled access to sustainable energy experts, education, and entrepreneurs.
-Use our online and blended courses to catalyse your business’ critical knowledge, skills or expertise with a click.
-Tap our collective expertise to create a custom learning experience for your organisation or outsource part of your corporate university.
+Our professional and lifelong learning convenes the knowledge and experience of and provides unparalleled access to researchers, entrepreneurs, businesses, thought-leaders, innovation projects, and 300 start-ups.
+Use our online and blended programmes or build a custom learning experience for your organisation to catalyse your business’ critical knowledge and upskill or reskill your workforce.
 As your strategic partner, we can help you create learning paths and job profiles for your future talent needs, at scale, with measurable impact.
-EIT InnoEnergy’s professional learning service is the only source your talent will need to create the future for them and for your organisation.

 Hydrogen’s Role in the Energy Transition delivers a multi-perspective understanding of the way in which Hydrogen will drive a carbon-neutral society by 2050.

-Hydrogen’s Role in the Energy Transition integrates the benefits of online, self-paced learning and interaction with faculty through virtual sessions.
+Hydrogen’s Role in the Energy Transition integrates the benefits of online and self-paced learning.

+The online programme consists can be taken from your usual study location.
 Specifically, the online course consists of two online learning modules of five lessons each, which participants can follow at their own pace.
 Each lesson includes relevant reading materials.
 Some practice exercises are added and there will be online assessments to test your learning.
-This is followed by the two virtual sessions with energy experts and our academic expert, Theo Fens.
-During these sessions, you will be able to network with other experts and participants.
+In addition, the course includes case work on hydrogen applications and innovations.